The Blue Djinn of Babylon: Plot summary

-The twins join Nimrod and Groanin in a restaurant, called Kebabylon, in Iraq, near Iravotum.
+The twins join Nimrod and Groanin in a restaurant called Kebabylon, in Iraq, near Iravotum.
 A reporter introduced earlier in the book is also present.
 The reporter, Montana Retch, is actually a djinn tracker hired by Mimi de Ghulle to eliminate Philippa, so that Mimi would be the only candidate for the post of Blue Djinn.
 After Layla appears, having been summoned by the transformation of Alan and Neil, she transforms Montana Retch into a cat, reversing her previous vow never to use djinn power again.

 It is revealed to the reader, but not John and Philippa, that Ayesha did not wish Philippa to be the next Blue Djinn; she wanted Layla.
 However, Layla had refused, prompting Ayesha to kidnap Philippa to use as a bargaining tool.
 As Ayesha knew she would, Layla offered herself to become the next Blue Djinn in place of Philippa; Nimrod is also privy to this due to his own conclusions.
-The novel ends with the children still not knowing, but as Layla knows Ayesha's life is rapidly ending, must tell her children the reason Ayesha did not pursue them after escaping and leave forever to assume her post as the cold-hearted Blue Djinn of Babylon.
+The novel ends with the children still not knowing.
+Still, as Layla knows Ayesha's life is rapidly ending, she must tell her children the reason Ayesha did not pursue them after escaping and leave forever to assume her post as the cold-hearted Blue Djinn of Babylon.